yngmarxs/Txt-replacer/README.md

-an output folder ./output/ (is gonna be saved as whateverx.txt) an config and a config folder (ProfileName.txt) in ./config/ProfileName.txt the extensions are added in the program (all of them are txt)
+an output folder ./output/ (is gonna be saved as whateverx.txt) an config and a config folder (ProfileName.txt) in ./config/ProfileName.txt the extensions are added in the program (all of them are txt) you need to have the exact format of the config, or the script will break